redis/redis-doc/docs/management/security/acl.md

 * The user also has no passwords set.
 * Cannot access any command.
 Note that the user is created by default without the ability to access any command, so the `-@all` in the output above could be omitted; however, `ACL LIST` attempts to be explicit rather than implicit.
 * There are no key patterns that the user can access.
-* The user can access all Pub/Sub channels.
+* There are no Pub/Sub channels that the user can access.

 New users are created with restrictive permissions by default.
 Starting with Redis 6.2, ACL provides Pub/Sub channels access management as well.
 To ensure backward compatibility with version 6.0 when upgrading to Redis 6.2, new users are granted the 'allchannels' permission by default.
 The default can be set to `resetchannels` via the `acl-pubsub-default` configuration directive.